olaven/modulist/README.md

 # modulist
 A better way to manage checklists.

+This project is in an early state of development.

 ## TODO:
 - [X] Navigation bytter fragment
 - [X] legge ved sketch av home-page